kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 E-books typically have a cover image.
-This image is indicated in the Files Browser by the icon of a brow book next to the image name.
+This image is indicated in the Files Browser by the icon of a brown book next to the image name.
 If you want to designate some other image as the cover, you can do so by right clicking on the file and choosing :guilabel:`Mark as cover`.